DJSeb/kernel-shark-sebanek-gh-mirror/README.md

         - Directory `src` <= All source code of the plugin
         - Directory `doc` <= Doxygen configuration and documentation files
         - Other files include: `CMakeLists.txt`
-    - Submodule `KS_fork` <= Link to a GitHub repository hosting a GitHub fork of the main KernelShark repository
+    - Directory `KS_fork` <= Modified copy of the main KernelShark repository with changes
     - File `CHANGELOG.md` <= Brief change summaries to the program, starting from the first version that basically worked
     - File `ProjectSpecification.md` <= Outlines how the project should look like
     - Other files include: `LICENSE`, `.gitignore`, `.gitmodules`, `README.md` *(you are reading this \:D)*.